 So, you know when you’re in the middle of a panic attack and you’re hyperventilating.
 Your heart is beating so fast, you start freaking out even more.
 Am I about to die?
 Well, I have two pieces of good news for you.
 First, people don’t die from anxiety attacks.
 So let’s cross that worry off the list.
 And second, when your body is breathing really, really fast during a panic attack, a little trick to make it stop is to force yourself to breathe in slowly and deeply.
 You can try the 4-7-8 breathing exercise where you breathe in for four counts, hold for seven and release for eight.
-When you’re feeling anxious your breathing speeds up and becomes very shallow.
+When you’re feeling anxious you experience shallow breathing as you breathe faster.
 When you do deep breathing, you’re doing the opposite of that which helps you regulate how you feel using your own body.

 2. Rewrite Your Story

 Our brain is so damn powerful at collecting and sharing information with us.
 Unfortunately, sometimes that means our brains can be bullies.
 Telling us we’re not as good as we think we are, making us second guess ourselves, and scaring us with our worst fears.
 When you find your brain “filling in the gaps” for you, just take a moment to rewrite the scenario.
 For example, say you texted your partner three hours ago and they didn’t respond.
 Your brain will cue in the “well, you probably shouldn’t have said that.”
 Take a deep breath and stop catastrophizing.
 Don’t assume the worst, think about realistic situations that could cause delays in texts.
 For example, stuck in meetings, running errands, driving somewhere, misplaced phone, they didn’t know you were expecting a response, spending time with family, etc. By thinking of realistic alternatives you can help calm anxiety.